ojdajuiceman/EDAV_data_processing/README.md

 ### TLDR:

 Before analyzing this data visually in R, I wrote a script to clean and standardize all tables.
-This way, once I loaded them into R, they'd be easy to join with eachother and plot.
+This way, once I loaded them into R, they'd be easy to join with one another to create plots.
 The original tables (federal government spending data) are available on whitehouse.gov.

 ### Collection and cleaning pipeline